csecht/CountBOINCtasks/README.md

 ## count-tasks

 A utility for monitoring task data reported by the boinc-client.
 It may be useful for comparing task productivity between different computers or configurations.

 Developed with Python 3.8, under Ubuntu 20.04, Windows 10 and Mac OS.
 You may need to download or update to Python 3.8 or 3.9.
 The latest Python package can be downloaded from https://www.python.org/downloads/

 ### Usage:
-Download the .zip package and from within the countBOINCtasks-master folder, open a terminal or Command Prompt and call up the help menu.
+Download the .zip package.
+From within the countBOINCtasks-master folder, open a terminal or Command Prompt and call up the help menu.
 <ul>
 <li>Linux or Mac OS: ./count-tasks.py --help</li>
 <li>Windows: python count-tasks.py --help</li>